pitchinnate/photoshare/readme.md

 ####Admin Email

-The administrator email wher emails will be sent for notifications of new user signups can be set in your environment variable `ADMIN_ADDRESS`.
+The administrator email where emails will be sent for notifications of new user signups can be set in your environment variable `ADMIN_ADDRESS`.

 ####Album Page Size